Updated: 17th February 2021

 The office-holder must submit a report to the Secretary of State if they believe that wrongful or fraudulent trading has occurred, and if proven, this can lead to disqualification for directors.

 Begbies Traynor is the UK’s leading professional services consultancy.
 We are available for advice on any aspect of insolvency, and also for appointment as liquidator.
-Contact one of our expert team of licensed insolvency practitioners to arrange a free same-day consultation at one of 78 offices nationwide.
+Contact one of our expert team of licensed insolvency practitioners to arrange a free same-day consultation at one of over 80 offices nationwide.